fabioesilveira/hype-radar/README.md

 ## Features

-### Keyword Trend Search
+### Channel Search
-- Enter a keyword and fetch trend-related data instantly.
-- Displays data using clean Bulma-styled cards.
+- Search any YouTube channel by username.
+- Instantly fetch channel statistics such as views, subscribers, and upload count.

+### Recent Uploads Explorer
+- Displays the most recent videos from the selected channel.
+- Allows users to select a video and instantly view its statistics.

 ### Dynamic Charts (Chart.js)
-- Renders real-time charts based on API responses.
-- Smooth chart animations and responsive resizing.
-- Supports line charts, bar charts, or future custom charts.

-### Vanilla JavaScript Architecture
-- No frameworks required — fast, simple, and easy to deploy.
-- DOM manipulation done manually for full control.
-- Modular JS functions for fetching, rendering, and UI updates.
+- Visualizes video performance using responsive charts.
+- Displays views, likes, and comments in an easy-to-read format.
+- Automatically updates when a different video is selected.

+### Trending Videos
+- Displays the current Top 5 trending YouTube videos in the United States.
+- Provides quick access links to watch the videos.

+### Search History
+- Saves recently searched channels using Local Storage.
+- Allows users to quickly revisit previously viewed channels.

+---

 ## Tech Stack